I’m running because I think we need to get back to our roots

 My professional profile can be seen here:

-"Steve Jones is a great guy, definitely a broad thinker and the right kind of guy to be on the MEC board.
-I worked with him as part of UBC's entry in a Space Elevator design competition in 2006 or so.
-Steve is a hard worker and a principled leader."
+"Steve Jones is a great guy, definitely a broad thinker and the right kind of guy to be on the MEC board."

 "Good for you and good luck - hope you beat their 'recommended' (ugh) candidates."